1ou/blitzar/README.md

 # blitzar

-The Blitzar is a distributed timeseries database with sql syntax.
+The Blitzar is a timeseries database with sql syntax.
 The data storing in the b+tree data structure on the disk.

 Capabilities